MONIQUE JOHNSON ANACOSTIA RIVER CENTER

 Rebuilding our Youth Media Arts Studio With Wildlife Tracking: Our Vision

-As with each of our centers, this facility will be the place where young people walk through the door and become real citizen scientists.
-Our youth will utilize this state of the art technology facility for; wildlife monitoring and tracking (predominantly fish and birds); data analysis; participation in digital seminars with nationwide speakers; and broadcasting and editing of footage for media outreach and education.
+As with each of our centers, this facility is a place where young people walk through the door and become real citizen scientists.
+Corpsmembers utilize this state of the art technology facility for; wildlife monitoring and tracking (predominantly fish and birds); data analysis; participation in digital seminars with nationwide speakers; and broadcasting and editing of footage for media outreach and education.
 By taking full advantage of the digital age and the access it grants our youth, we can also engage students worldwide through Eco Schools and through our eagle & osprey video surveillance cameras.
 For the first time in history, we can also utilize our center to recruit a global audience of STEM data collectors and surveyors.

 Our Wildlife Tracking Program will be a partnership driven initiative.
 It will include; EDNA sampling of the Anacostia River with Dr. Barbara Block and Stanford University, bird tracking and analysis with the Cornell Lab of Ornithology, Dr. Robert O. Bierregaard of the University of North Carolina, District Department of the Environment, National Geographic Society, Metropolitan Police Department, U.S. Fish and Wildlife Service, and the U.S. Geological Survey.